Ultimaker/Meta/general/generic_code_conventions.md

 Indenting / trailing whitespaces
 -----
 * You MUST NOT use TABs for indentation.
+(E101, W191 - default flake8)
-* Indenting MUST be done with 4 spaces per indentation level
+* Indenting MUST be done with 4 spaces per indentation level (E111, indent-size = 4 default flake8 setting)
 * There MUST NOT be trailing whitespaces.
+(W291 - default flake8)

 Make sure that all editors used enforce these settings, but only for the lines edited to ensure that untouched code remains the same.